 But that doesn't mean the newest drug for epilepsy is the best.
-Turk says that while new drugs have helped, there's no single miracle cure responsible for the improvements in treating epilepsy.
+New drugs have helped, but there's no single miracle cure responsible for the improvements in treating epilepsy.
 Instead, doctors are getting better at fine-tuning treatment for each child using new and older drugs.
 There isn't one right medicine.

 Only some of the 20 or so medications used to treat seizures have been approved by the FDA for use in children.
 Legally, your doctor may prescribe any of the drugs.
 Still, it's important to be cautious in trying new adult epilepsy drugs in children until there's good evidence that they are safe in younger, small bodies.
 Discuss your child's options carefully with the doctor.

 Common drugs for partial or tonic-clonic seizures include carbamazepine (Carbatrol or Tegretol), phenytoin (Dilantin), and valproate, valproic acid (Depakene, Depakote).
 Side effects can include stomach problems or tiredness, and in the case of Dilantin, excess hair growth.
 For absence seizures, medications include Depakote or Depakene and ethosuximide (Zarontin).